pmqs/zipdetails/README.md

 By default the program expects to be given a well-formed zip file.
 It will navigate the Zip file by first parsing the zip central directory at the end of the file.
 If the central directory is found, it will then walk sequentally through the zip records starting at the beginning of the file.
-Badly formed zip data structures encountered are likely to terminate the program. if you do encounter an unexpected termination please report it (see ["SUPPORT"](#support)).
+See ["Advanced Analysis Options"](#advanced-analysis-options) for other processing options.

-If the program finds any structural problems with the zip file it will print a summary at the end of the output report.
-The set of error cases reported is a work in progress, so don't rely on this feature to find all the possible errors in a zip file.
+If the program finds any structural problems with the zip file it will print a message at the point it finds the issue and/or a summary at the end of the output report.
+The set of error cases reported is a work in progress, so don't rely on this feature to find _all_ the possible errors in a zip file.
 If you have suggestions for use-cases where this could be enhanced please consider creating an enhancement request (see ["SUPPORT"](#support)).

+### Date & Time fields

 Date/time fields found in zip files are displayed in local time.
 Use the `--utc` option to display these fields in Coordinated Universal Time (UTC).

+### Filenames & Comments

+Filenames and comments are decoded/encoded using the default system encoding (when available) of the host running `zipdetails`.
+The exceptions are

+- when the _Language Encoding flag_ is set in the zip file, the filename/comment fields are assumed to be encoded in UTF-8.
+- the definition for the metadata field implies UTF-8 charset encoding

+See ["Filename & Comment Encoding Options"](#filename-comment-encoding-options) for ways to control the encoding of filename/comment fields.

-## Analysis of corrupt or non-standard zip files
+## Advanced Analysis Options

 If you have a corrupt or non-standard zip file, particulatly one where the central directory metadata at the end of the file is absent/incomplete, you can